-Brand positioning means your brand creates an authentic and unique impression in your future customer’s mind that is distinct from the rest of the marketplace.
+Brand positioning means your brand creates an authentic and unique impression in your future customer’s mind, distinct from the rest of the marketplace.

-The goal of good positioning is to create a uniquely authentic impression in the customer’s mind so that the customer associates something specific and desirable with your brand that is distinct from the rest of the marketplace.
+Good positioning aims to create a uniquely authentic impression in the customer’s mind so that the customer associates something specific and desirable with your brand that is distinct from the rest of the marketplace.

 Consumers want easy decisions.
 They don’t want hundreds of options to find the right one.
 Consciously and subconsciously, Positioning triggers an emotional response from your target audiences.
 If the right levers are pulled in the shortest amount of time, you increase the likelihood for people to decide “yes.”

 In short, a unique brand positioning breaks through the clutter of noise in the marketplace.

 Where do I start with Brand Positioning?

 What are you known for?
 What does your brand stand for?
 What sets you apart from the competition?

 An authentic brand positioning is more than a tagline or a fancy logo and it is the strategy used to set your business apart from the rest.
 Making up the positioning to fit a client’s needs now is all very good, but over time those needs change.
 Your authentic brand positioning should sit exactly where your consumer’s needs, the gap between your competition and your authentic brand, and its values overlap.